jhnwnstd/ngram-chatbot/README.md

 ## Overview

-The **N-Gram Chatbot** is a simple yet effective conversational agent built using Python's n-gram modeling approach.
+The **N-Gram Chatbot** is a simple conversational agent built using Python's n-gram modeling approach.
 Leveraging SQLite for efficient data storage and retrieval, this chatbot can engage in basic conversations by predicting the next word based on preceding word sequences.
-It's a great project for those interested in natural language processing (NLP) and understanding the fundamentals of language models.
+It's a project for those interested in natural language processing (NLP) and understanding the fundamentals of language models.

 ## Features